tanjiaxian99/personal-website/README.md

 ## Features

-- Single page application that renders dynamically with scrolling
+- Used Intersection Observer API that detects a change in view
-- Custom CSS animations
+- Custom CSS animations that activate on scroll

 ## Technology